alpocnito/Create-elf-in-10-minuts/README.md

 ![xxd.png](images/xxd.png)

+# Oh my god
-Oh my god, it is very big and has a lot of usless stuf.
+It is very big and has a lot of useless stuf.
 We can rid of it with sstrip.
 To do it, in the asm.out repository do:
 1. ```git clone https://github.com/BR903/ELFkickers.git```
 2. ```cd ELFkickers/sstrip```
 3. ```make```